Pycord-Development/pycord-next/README.md

 Hikari to form an interface easier, smarter, and objectively better than discord.py.

-Instead of following a mix of object-instance paradigm (in this case think of cog-bot) we're following a instance-only paradigm completely restructuring old features and stripping useless parts from them.
+Instead of following a mix of object-instance paradigm (in this case think of cog-bot) we're following an instance-only paradigm completely restructuring old features and stripping useless parts from them.
 Overall a cleanup of v2, and new better interface.

 ## Code Example